You Are the Key to Declaring the U.S. Free of Scrapie

 Scrapie is a transmissible spongiform encephalopathy (TSE) affecting sheep and goats.
 The presence of classical scrapie in the U.S. sheep and goat population affects industry economically through production losses, lost exports, and increased production and disposal costs.
-Potential public health concerns related to the transmission of bovine spongiform encephalopathy (BSE) to humans have resulted in efforts to eradicate all TSEs in food-producing animals.
+Public health concerns related to the transmission of bovine spongiform encephalopathy (BSE) to humans have resulted in efforts to eradicate all TSEs in food-producing animals.

 Surveillance for scrapie in the United States is conducted through the National Scrapie Eradication Program (NSEP), a cooperative State-Federal-industry program.
-The current surveillance components of the NSEP include:
+The surveillance components of the NSEP include:

-The program’s goals are to eradicate classical scrapie in the United States and to meet World Organization for Animal Health (OIE) criteria for disease freedom.
+The program’s goals are to eradicate classical scrapie from the United States and to meet World Organization for Animal Health (OIE) criteria for disease freedom.
 Since 2002, the prevalence of scrapie has decreased significantly through existing eradication efforts, largely a result of effective slaughter surveillance.

 Remember: Educate, Report and Submit